neuhaus/vea/README.md

 This release replaces MySQL with PostgreSQL and adds support for SHA512-CRYPT hashes.
 **New: The PHP modules mcrypt and pgsql are now required.**
+If you want the mysql version of vea, check out the 'mysql' branch.

 The original README is below.
 - - -